 an interpreter (see paragraph 3.14 and Note 13B).

+(ca) if the detainee is a female aged 18 or over, ask if they require or are likely to require any menstrual products whilst they are in custody (see paragraph 9.4B).
+For girls under 18, see paragraph 3.21A;

-(d) record the decision in respect of (c).
+(d) record the decision and actions taken as appropriate in respect of (c) and (ca).

 Where any duties under this paragraph have been carried out by custody staff at the direction of the custody officer, the outcomes shall, as soon as practicable, be reported to the custody officer who retains overall responsibility for the detainee’s care and safe custody and ensuring it complies with this Code.
 See Note 3I.